IAAUTECO-inc/.github/profile/README.md

 * **Stay Updated:** Follow this repository for official announcements regarding the opening of our projects to the community audit.
 * **Commercial Interest:** **Startups, SMEs, and institutions** interested in licensing the full **Winterhold** platform for guaranteed support, NIS2 compliance, and access to fine-tuned AI are invited to contact us.
 ---
+*
+## “Research & Collaboration” :

+“We are open to research collaborations with European institutions and inclusive tech ecosystems.”
+---